 In Cunningham v.
 Cornell University, the Supreme Court held that, to survive a motion to dismiss, a plaintiff bringing an ERISA prohibited transaction claim against plan fiduciaries need not plead that there was no available exemption with respect to it.
-The result: theoretically every fiduciary of a plan that pays for recordkeeping can be sued, with no possibility of get that lawsuit dismissed on motion.
+The result: theoretically, every fiduciary of a plan that pays for recordkeeping can be sued, with no possibility of getting that lawsuit dismissed on motion.

 In that litigation, it is likely that plan fiduciaries will have to prove that the recordkeeper’s compensation is reasonable.